Loading...

 How to consume Buttermilk (Reduced Fat, Cultured) without glucose spikes

-Pair buttermilk with foods high in fiber, such as oats, barley, or whole grain bread, to slow down sugar absorption.
+Consider consuming buttermilk alongside foods high in fiber such as oats, barley, or legumes.
+Fiber can help slow down the absorption of sugar into the bloodstream.

-Include a source of healthy fats like nuts, seeds, or avocado in your meal to help stabilize blood sugar levels.
+Add a source of healthy fats to your meal, such as nuts, seeds, or avocado.
+Healthy fats can help stabilize blood sugar levels.

 Stay Hydrated